 1 tsp anise seeds

 5 x fresh wormwood leaves

 1 tsp sweet cicely seeds

-One sealable jar Something to filter your absinthe through
+Something to filter your absinthe through

 Place all the ingredients in the jar, cracking and crushing the harder botanicals and slapping the wormwood leaves in your hands.
 Pour over the botanist gin – keeping the bottle for later use.
 Seal the jar and bung it at the back of a cupboard for a few weeks to a month.
 Allow the taste to guide you.
 It is fine to keep dipping your finger in and tasting it, the alcohol will keep any nasty bugs at bay so don’t fear contamination.